 These homemade no bake brownies are vegan, gluten-free, healthy, and also easy to make!
 In addition, this recipe is dairy-free, eggless, quick, refined sugar-free, and fudgy!

 These delicious raw vegan brownies are made from dates and walnuts just like my raw strawberry cheesecake and then topped with a rich and healthy chocolate frosting.
 You can enjoy these for dessert, snack, and also breakfast!

 I am a huge fan of raw, no bake healthy dessert as you can tell from my vegan cheesecake, homemade peanut butter cups or no bake cookie dough bars.
 Since they come together quickly and no baking involved, you can make them any time.
-If you want to enjoy baked brownies then you can try my vegan avocado brownies for a change!
+If you want to enjoy baked brownies then you can try my vegan avocado brownies or vegan sweet potato brownies for a change!

 Before we jump into the recipe, let’s talk about how you can customize it and learn some tips.

 How do you make vegan no bake brownies

 Make sure to use Medjool dates because they are soft and have a rich caramel flavor.
 If your Medjool dates feel a little dry, soak them in hot water for 5 minutes and then drain before using them.

 A combination of walnuts and dates makes the most amazing and also soft vegan brownies.
 Make sure to use raw and also unsalted walnuts for this recipe.

 Since these no bake vegan brownies are gluten-free, we will be using almond flour.
 But you can swap it for more walnuts if you like.